Expert medical and surgical care in Thailand

 • Targets the most common AF trigger sites

-• Single-procedure success around 70–80% for paroxysmal AF
+• Strong single-procedure success for paroxysmal AF

 • Performed with radiofrequency, cryoballoon, or pulsed field energy